Stulinaz/LoRa-based-triple-stepper-board/README.md

 ## License

-shown in the LICENSE.md file
+Shown in the LICENSE.md file

 ## Developers